 (Mohanty and Tayde, 2022)

-Cost benefit ratio:

-Total income was calculated by multiplying the yield per hectare by the current market price.
+Total income was calculated by multiplying the yield per hectare with the current market price.
 The net benefit was then determined by deducting the total plant protection costs from the total income.
 To find the benefit over the control, the income from the control treatment was subtracted from the income of each treated plot.
 The B: C ratio was calculated by following formula: